Lemii/lisk-reward-distributor/README.md

 9. New voter dabase is dumped to csv
 10. New timestamp is dumped to file

-All steps are logged in `reward-distributor.log`.
+All steps are logged in `lisk-reward-distributor.log`.